abdelrahman-haridy01/instatube/README.md

 ```
 ## Running the App during Development

 The `Instatube` project comes preconfigured with a local development web server.
-It is a Node.js tool called [http-server][http-server] and gulp automaition tool [gulp](https://gulpjs.com/) .
+It is a Node.js tool called [http-server](https://github.com/indexzero/http-server) and gulp automaition tool [gulp](https://gulpjs.com/) .
 You can start this web server with `gulp`

 ```
 gulp